PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ## Optic Assembly

 One of the crucial part of the PlanktoScope is the Optic.
 It is **THE most sensitive assembly** as the sensor of the PI Camera HQ will be unprotected for few minutes.
-**To perform this assembly, make sure your workstation is as clean as possible: dust will be our worst ennemy during this step**.
+**To perform this assembly, make sure your workstation is as clean as possible: dust will be our worst enemy during this step**.

 ![Optic_Assy_scheme](images/Optic_Assy_scheme.JPG "Optic_Assy_scheme")

-Prepare the following toolings:
+Prepare the following tooling:
 #### Tooling :hammer_and_wrench:

 - [ ] Screwdriver Hex 1.5